PlayOn Home User Guide.

 Right-clicking on a recording or a recordings folder will bring up a context menu with options.

-You can also stream recordings to your device-connected TV or mobile phone/tablet (and skip the Ads if you choose) by navigating to the PlayOn Recordings folder on your device or through the PlayOn mobile app.
+You can also stream recordings to your device-connected TV (and skip the ads if you choose) by navigating to the PlayOn Recordings folder on your device.
 You can find more information on this in the devices section below.

 Setting up Media Library